MetaMind42/MetaMind42/README.md

-Medior lawyer working across DTC, MarTech and SaaS domains with background in SWE.
+Medior lawyer working across DTC, MarTech and SaaS domains with a background in SWE.